In this article, you'll learn the following:

 Bourne Free Pride

 Bourne Free Pride, or Bournemouth Pride, celebrates equality and diversity in Bournemouth.
-The colourful occasion is set in Meyrick Park yearly, always promising fun and entertainment.
-Expect a fabulous parade, talented singers and dancers, and spectacular drag showcases.
+The colourful occasion is held yearly in Meyrick Park and promises fun and entertainment.
+Expect a fabulous parade, talented singers and dancers and spectacular drag showcases.

 Price: Free